-How to Celebrate World Cat Day
+World Cat Day Activities

-Whether you're spending World Cat Day at school, work, home, or out on the town, show your love for felines by donning a pair of costume cat ears.
+Whether you're spending World Cat Day at school, work, home, or out on the town, show your love for felines by donning a pair of cat ears.
 This cute accessory is sure to add a little fun to any situation.
 Bonus points if you can convince your friends or coworkers to join in!

 2. Take a Nap (and Go to Bed Early)

-3. Take a Selfie with a Cat
+3. Take a Selfie with Your Cat

 Lest we forget, World Cat Day is all about our four-legged feline friends.
 Let the whole world know how you feel by snapping a selfie with your cat and posting it on social media.
-And if you don't have a cat, no worries—we're sure a friend would be glad to let you borrow theirs for a few seconds.

 Why We Love World Cat Day

-A. Cats Are the Best Hunters Ever
+A. Cats Are Hunters

 B. Cats Can't Hide Their Happiness